lolwheel/Owie/README.md

 ## Installation:

-1. Install OWEnhancer fimrware onto your Wemos D1 mini.
+1. Install Owie fimrware onto your Wemos D1 mini.
 TODO(lolwheel): Write a page in details on how to do this.
 1. Disassemble your board and open the battery enclosure.
 1. Disconnect all wires from BMS, strictly in the following order:
    1. Battery main lead - an XT60 connector on the rightmost side of the BMS.